 Steven is working to provide a clean water delivery in Kibera, eliminating the burden of water collection and reducing the incidence of waterborne diseases.
 Along with the delivery of water his customers will receive public health and sanitation information through a mobile application.

 Antony started Chicbanda to both sell chickens and teach poultry farming in his community, providing both a source of income and protein.
+He works with schools to teach them how to chicken farm, creating a avenue of sustainability for low-income schools.

 Mary's K-Pads is focused on producing a reusable sanitary towel for women that will be sold at affordable prices (at less that $3 for a 6 month supply).
 Sanitary products are currently unaffordable for many women and girls in Kibera, forcing them to miss work and school during their periods.
 K-Pads creates sustainable, reusable and affordable sanitary pads that will be produced in partnership with local women’s groups.